-Lua is a splendid free scripting language: simple, powerful, fast, and easy to extend and embed.
+Lua is a splendid libre scripting language: simple, powerful, fast, and easy to extend and embed.
 Since it's written in pure ANSI C, it's highly portable; the source also compiles as C++.
 It's small: a typical interpreter executable dynamically linked to the C library is under 150kb.
 Versions for many operating systems are available from the Lua Users wiki.

 I have written or maintain several libraries and other bits and pieces, including: